Member Spotlight: Chelle’s Story

 Therapy costs $299 per month for four video sessions and unlimited messaging with a licensed therapist who helps guide you through a personalized program using evidence-based approaches.
 Additional 45-minute video appointments with your therapist are available for $59 per session.

-Combining both plans costs $349 per month ($45 off) plus your pharmacy copay* or $15 per medication.
+Combining both plans costs $349 per month ($45 off).
 In addition to the benefits of the Medication Plan, you get unlimited messaging and a weekly video session with a licensed therapist who helps guide you through a personalized program using evidence-based approaches.

 Your insurance may cover all or some of your care depending on your plan.
 With Cigna, all of your care will be covered, including consultations, unlimited messaging, treatment monitoring and prescription management.
 If your insurance is with one of our other partners, you may be responsible for a small member fee, which ensures you receive comprehensive care beyond what your insurance pays for.
 If you sign up for services, we’ll provide details about any cost share responsibilities that we’re able to look up on your behalf.
 We also recommend that you contact your health insurance plan to verify that your care at Brightside will be covered.